tableau/tableau-log-viewer/README.md

 To view logs, drag'n'drop a Tableau log file into the application.
 Both Tableau Desktop and [most] Tableau Server log files are supported.
 Take a look at our [wiki](https://github.com/tableau/tableau-log-viewer/wiki) to get more details on the features and usage of TLV.

-**Using Pre-Built Tableau Log Viewer on M1 Mac**
+### Using Pre-Built Tableau Log Viewer on newer Mac machines

-If you are trying to open a downloaded pre-built version of Tableau Log Viewer on an M1 Mac, this may fail as the application is not code-signed.
+If you are trying to open a downloaded pre-built version of Tableau Log Viewer on an Apple Silicon Mac, this may fail as the application is not code-signed.
-You can code-sign the application yourself using `sudo codesign --force --deep -s - /path/to/tlv.app` and then launch it for the first time via `CTRL + <right-click Open>`.
+You can code-sign the application yourself to work around this limitation.

+1. Create a self signed cert specifically for code signing
+    1. Open the "Keychain access" utility.
+You might get prompted to "Open Passwords" or "Open Keychain Access", select the latter.
+    2. Go to Menu > Keychain access > Certificate Assistant > Create Certificate...
+    3. Provide a name like "self-signed-cert-for-coding", select Identity: "Self Signed Root", select Certificate type: "Code Signing"
+    4. Create certificate
+2. Sign the TLV application.
+In a terminal do:
+    ```
+    # Go to the directory where you copied the tlv application, assuming it was the Application folder, you would do:
+    > cd /Applications
+    # Use the name of your certificate
+    > sudo codesign -fs "self-signed-cert-for-coding" --deep tlv.app
+    ```
+3. Try to open TLV.
+If it still being blocked, go to next step
+4. Open System Settings > Privacy And Security.
+Scroll down a look for a notice about tlv "tlv was blocked from use because it is not from an identified developer".
+Click on the "Open Anyway" button.
+    - Alternative.
+In Finder, go to the folder where TLV is.
+Right click the TLV app, then hold Shift and click "Open".
+In the dialog select to "Open Anyway"
+5. Open TLV again, if everything went well, TLV should open without warnings now.

 How do I build Tableau Log Viewer?
 ---------------